catseye/Robin/README.markdown

 * Support qualifiers during module import.
 Have identifiers be imported from modules qualified by default, and have something to turn this off.
   Possibly support "only" and "hiding" qualifiers.

+* An `-n` option to the implementation which suppresses output of the result of the main evaluation (so, evaluated for side effects only.)

+* Refactor module-handling code; put it in its own module, and add a module cache (not just for performance, but also to ensure that objects created by modules, e.g. processes, are singletons.)

+* Add a "trace" flag to IEnv and a `-t` flag to the implementation, to trace the execution of a running Robin program.

+* Write a test adapter that allows modules to be specified inside Falderal tests (before a line that says "cut here").

+* Informally test tail-recursive behavior (does an infinite loop leak memory?)

 * Write _Hunt the Wumpus_ in Robin!